cirosantilli/python-utils/readme.md

 Is a script is not here, it may be total trash (due lack of tests, or pure noobiness =) )

-# fundamental mudules, std or not that everyone should know about
+# fundamental modules, std or not that everyone should know about

 * timedate